 On some level, we are all afraid of failure.
-It’s a natural instinct to want to succeed, to be proud of your work, and…well, to be able to brag about your accomplishments at class reunions.
+It's a natural instinct to want to succeed, to be proud of your work, and…well, to be able to brag about your accomplishments at class reunions rather than being reminded of our failures.

 The sad truth is, into each life must come a little failure.
 Your project may tank in the 11th hour.
 Your novel may stall in the second to last chapter.
 It's harsh, but true.